 9.Question: My dog has a tendency to swallow inedible items like rocks and sticks; can you make sure he doesn’t do that when he’s with you?

 Answer: While we make every effort to insure dogs are not eating our pea pebbles or sticks that fall into our outdoor area, we physically can not watch every dog for every second given that we have thirty to forty dogs that attend daycare with us on a daily basis.
-If your dog suffers from pica, you may want to opt for a daycare without an outdoor yard or one with artificial turf and no trees or natural shading in the immediate area.
+If your dog suffers from severe pica, you may want to opt for a daycare without an outdoor yard.

 10.Question: Do you let the dogs play with toys?